SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/Sources/README.md

 Credit: much of the following information derived from a manual tailored for and written by the Universal Chalcidoidea Database (UCD@TW) Project community.

 ## The Source Hub
 In TaxonWorks, sources include the literature database, citations, and other content that is fed directly into the database.
 The easiest way to access sources is through the `Source hub` task.
 This is a unifying task that combines several commonly used tasks associated with sources.
-As a curator, researcher, data manager, or technician you may primarily be working from sources that are published papers.
+As a curator, researcher, data manager, student, or technician you may primarily be working from sources that are published papers.
 Source data can be entered one record at-a-time field-by-field or using BibTeX or CrossRef DOIs.
 From most reference manager software, one can export source information in the BibTex format and edited as needed in any regular text editor.
 This can be used for uploading `source` data into TW.
 With this [wiki](https://en.wikipedia.org/wiki/BibTeX), you can learn more about BibTex.

 <!--Source Hub [Screenshot](https://sfg.taxonworks.org/s/rdc03q) Legend
 <img align="right" width="200" title="Source Hub" src="https://sfg.taxonworks.org/s/rdc03q"/>-->